naveed-siddiqi/lumos-dao/README.md

 ## Conclusion

 LumosDAO aims to revolutionize DAO governance, making it equitable and transparent.
 We invite you to join the LumosDAO community and be part of this journey.

+## Whitepaper

+For more detailed information about LumosDAO's framework and design, please refer to the [LumosDAO Whitepaper](https://app.lumosdao.com/LumosDAOWhitepaper.pdf).

+---